Tarmean/tarmean.github.io/prettyprinter.md

 There are many prettyprinter libraries in Haskell, but most are based on Phillip Wadler's paper `A prettier printer`.

-To learn Haskell libraries I usually peak at the implementation, but `Prettier` defeated me twice.
+To learn Haskell libraries I usually peak at the implementation, but `Prettyprinter` defeated me twice.
 Partly because printing is rarely the most interesting part of a project.
 But Wadler's approach also has some action-at-a-distance which makes it tricky to understand the pieces in isolation.
-This is a very brief and rough introduction into how Prettier actually works.
+This is a very brief and rough introduction into how Prettyprinter actually works.
 It is not a guide on how to use it, but after understanding the big ideas it should be easier to read the documentation and source code.

 ### Example:

-First a small example to understand what Prettier does.
+First a small example to understand what Prettyprinter does.
 This is a Haskell-style let binding:
 ```haskell
 pretty (Let binds body)
     = group ("let" <+> align letBinds <> line <> "in" <+> pretty body)